Graduation from the Distance Education Program requires satisfactory completion of a series of four requirements.

 Army Reserve: Through Command Channels to:

-POCs for Defense Strategy Course:
+POCs for Defense Strategy Course (for matters other than enrollment):

 Defense Strategy Foundation Course